IuriiD/nirvana_bot/README.md

 <p>
   To make this bot I:
-  => Read through >25 plays by L.P. from <a href="http://doslidy.org.ua/" target="_blank">this</a> source,
+  <br>=> Read through >25 plays by L.P. from <a href="http://doslidy.org.ua/" target="_blank">this</a> source,
   chose the most popular quotes (got ~140 of them);
-  => Took the most popular requests from Dialogflow's Smalltalk and assigned quotes from L.P.'s plays as responses to those requests;
+  <br>=> Took the most popular requests from Dialogflow's Smalltalk and assigned quotes from L.P.'s plays as
+  responses to those requests;
-  => Contacted with Les Podervianky's representative to discuss copyright moments and got an approval;
+  <br>=> Contacted with Les Podervianky's representative to discuss copyright moments and got an approval;
-  => Draw stickers for all those quotes + separate stickers for the plays (~140 in total, this took up to 60% of time working on this project ;);
+  <br>=> Draw stickers for all those quotes + separate stickers for the plays (~140 in total, this took up to 60%
+  of time working on this project ;);
-  => Copied, parsed and formatted the texts of the plays, downloaded and prepared the audios.
+  <br>=> Copied, parsed and formatted the texts of the plays, downloaded and prepared the audios.
-  => Created the bot itself on Node.js using Microsoft Bot Framework for 4 platforms (Telegram, Facebook, Skype, Web).
+  <br>=> Created the bot itself on Node.js using Microsoft Bot Framework for 4 platforms (Telegram, Facebook,
+  Skype, Web).
 Also wanted to make a version for Viber but their current policy doesn't allow that :( The bot is actually quite simple - after greeting each user's input is "fed" to NLU block which tries to respond with relevant quote.
 If no intens are triggered than a simple full-text search is made and user is presented with a list of plays in which his/her input was found.
 If no such phrases were found, user gets a default fallback response.
-  => In this bot I used open source library for NLU - nlp.js inspired by the above-mentioned <a href="https://chatbotslife.com/evaluating-nlu-for-chatbots-b19ecf5a2124" target="_blank">article</a>.
-My conclusion for npl.js - a nice tool and could be used if third-party solutions are not allowed for some reasons but for production I would still use Dialogflow or LUIS.
+  <br>=> In this bot I used open source library for NLU - nlp.js inspired by the above-mentioned <a
+  href="https://chatbotslife.com/evaluating-nlu-for-chatbots-b19ecf5a2124" target="_blank">article</a>.
+My
+  conclusion for npl.js - a nice tool and could be used if third-party solutions are not allowed for some reasons but for production I would still use Dialogflow or LUIS.
-  => Deployed the bot to an AWS EC2 instance.
-This bot is not using DB and ElasticSearch (thought these could be used and could improve the bot) and thus can be hosted on a single t2.micro instance which is free under free-tier plan.
+  <br>=> Deployed the bot to an AWS EC2 instance.
+This bot is not using DB and ElasticSearch (thought these could
+  be used and could improve the bot) and thus can be hosted on a single t2.micro instance which is free under free-tier plan.